 The grid points for MPI are evenly spread over $[0, 20] \times [0, 20]$.
-The grid points for FBI in the dual space are chosen accordingly.
+For FBI, the same number of grid points are evenly spread over a sufficiently large bounding box in the dual space.

 We implement both FBI and MPI in Python, using the Scipy 0.13.3 package on a 2.40 GHz i7-3630QM Intel CPU.
 For MPI, we utilize C++ to find a policy that achieves the maximum of the right-hand side of the Bellman equation (31) by brute-force grid search.
 We use brute-force grid search because a discretized version of a concave function need not be concave (see Murota 2003); we utilize C++ because brute-force grid search is unacceptably slow in Python.
 The resulting policy is used to update the approximate value function 100 times, and the resulting approximate value function is used to find a new policy.